 Countries all over Africa need teachers, so there’s no shortage of volunteering programs you can sign up for.
 An easy way to narrow down your search is to determine which country you want to volunteer in.
 Some of the most popular options include:

-When planning a volunteer journey, it’s important to know your goals and what you hope to achieve while in Africa.
+When looking for opportunities to do volunteer work in Africa, it’s important to know your goals and what you hope to achieve while in Africa.
 Stepping back and defining your goals beforehand gives you a better sense of purpose and helps you choose the right program.

 1. Do you have prior teaching experience?